 Don’t forget your pantry challenge printables!

 Remember: you’re in charge here!
 This pantry challenge can be however you want it to be.
+There is no wrong way to do this.
 Try following these helpful tips to gently push yourself to start writing some meal plans and use up those foods before they go bad.

 You’ve got this!
 Don’t forget to grab my kitchen inventory checklists or kitchen organization bundle to help you get organized and start meal planning.